Why Build with Udacity?

 Frequently Asked Questions

-- Advising on a Course Outline or Nanodegree Design
+- Advisor: Advising on the future of a Udacity School or Nanodegree

-2) Recieving a positive evaluation from Udacity's Content Team after an informational interview and the candidate's presentation of a work sample.
-Strong work samples demonstrate an candidate's depth and breadth of knowledge and showcase the alignment of his/her expertise to a course or Nanodegree that Udacity plans to build.
+Recieving a positive evaluation from Udacity's Content Team after an informational interview and a high-quality teaching sample submission.
+Strong teaching samples demonstrate an candidate's depth and breadth of knowledge and showcase the alignment of his/her expertise to a course or Nanodegree that Udacity plans to build.

 Udacity Instructors come from a variety of professional backgrounds and experience.
 It is not necessary that Instructors have experience in teaching nor education prior to partnering with us to build a course.
 In fact, some of Udacity's most successful Instructors come from a background of no teaching experience.
 Rather, what all successful Instructors have in common is specialized field knowledge, passion for sharing their knowledge and openness to feedback, any pedagogical guidance that Instructors may be need during course development will be provided by Udacity’s team.